-Tekashi 69’s Baby Mama Slams Rapper For Put Family At Risk By ‘Snitching’
+Tekashi 69’s Baby Mama Slams Rapper For Putting Family At Risk By ‘Snitching’

 Rapper Tekashi 69, whose real name is Daniel Hernandez, has been making headlines lately after his arrest in November on a number of charges including armed robbery and gang shooting.
-Just last week he pleaded guilty to those charges, and agreed to cooperate with prosecutors in his case.
+Just last week, he pleaded guilty to those charges and agreed to cooperate with prosecutors in his case.

 Unfortunately, that decision has angered the mother of the 22-year-old rapper’s daughter.
 Sara Molina, with whom Tekashi 69 shares a 3-year-old little girl, has slammed Tekashi for putting their daughter at risk by agreeing to snitch on the gang, according to News Hub.

-Tekashi pleaded guilty to a total of nine charges, and admitted to joining the Nine Trey Blood Gang and committing crimes under their name.
+Tekashi pleaded guilty to a total of nine charges and admitted to joining the Nine Trey Blood Gang and committing crimes under their name.
 He stated that the violence was carried out in the hopes of improving his standing in the gang and that of the gang itself.

-“As a member of Nine Trey, the enterprise engaged in such activities including shooting at people, robbing people, and at times drug trafficking,” he told Manhattan US District Judge Paul Englemayer.
+“As a member of Nine Trey, the enterprise engaged in such activities including shooting at people, robbing people, and at times drug trafficking,” he told Manhattan U.S. District Judge Paul Englemayer.

 “As members of Nine Trey, we had disputes with rivals of Nine Trey, including disputes with our own members who we deemed disloyal to our organisation.
 We engaged in these various criminal acts to preserve and enhance the power of Nine Trey.”

 Tekashi69's Baby Mama Says He Put The Family at Risk By Snitching https://t.co/SoPHd0ufcc